zphixon/froggi/README.md

 this new protocol aims to be somewhere between gopher and http. somewhat inspired by gemini, and conceived due to its unimpressive markup language.

+be warned, much of the readme below is subject to change and probably goes out of date on every commit.

 ## libraries

 * network